 I used to believe that justification took place when a sinner repented, but that the sinner must proceed to sanctification, which was the work of a lifetime.
 According to Ellen White,

 “The Scriptures plainly show that the work of sanctification is progressive.
 When in conversion the sinner finds peace with God

 through the blood of the atonement, the Christian life has just begun.
 Now he is to ‘go on to perfection;’ to grow up ‘unto the measure of the stature of the fullness of Christ’” (GC

-She goes on to state that “all who would have their names retained in the book of life should now, in the few remaining days of their probation, afflict their souls
+Mrs. White goes on to state that “all who would have their names retained in the book of life should now, in the few remaining days of their probation, afflict their

-before God by sorrow for sin and true repentance.
+souls before God by sorrow for sin and true repentance.
 There must be deep, faithful searching of heart.
 The light, frivolous spirit indulged by so many professed Christians must be put away.
-There is
+There

 before God, yet He will examine the case of each individual with as close and searching scrutiny as if there were not another being upon the earth.
 Everyone must be tested and found without spot or